AuroraAmissa/ProjectUnison/content/ch2-basics/basic_rules.md

 ## Common Terms

 The Pathfinder RPG uses a number of terms, abbreviations, and definitions in presenting the rules of the game.
 The following are among the most common.
+These terms are explained in more detail in future chapters

 * **Ability Score:** Each creature has six ability scores: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 These scores represent a creature's most basic attributes.
 The higher the score, the more raw potential and talent your character possesses.